Monthly Archives: July 2012

 Some strippers head off to a seaside resort for s break.
 They are told the legend of a lighthouse keeper whose reckless drinking caused a ship to crash, killing close to one hundred sailors.
 Soon after, he killed himself and was never brought to trial.
 Rumour has it that when a storm comes, he stalks the area looking for revenge and many people have disappeared.
 As night falls, the girls are chased and systematically slaughtered by a loon in a gimp suit.

 It’s not just because these girls are awful actresses.
 We are used to that by now.
 It’s just that they’re incredibly unappealing and a runtime filled with them gets very long and very boring very quickly.
 To break it down: We get to watch fat chicks dancing on a bridge for ten minutes.
 Then we get fat chicks playing beach-ball for the same length of time.
 Then, said fatties go to an abandoned amusement park for a while and then we see them make dinner.
 By this point in the runtime, I was literally screaming: “F**king slaughter them already!”
-Perhaps the film’s kill shot in terms of a decent ranking comes during the lightweight lesbian scene, which could in effect be a sumo match!
-Yes, it’s poor.
-Astronomically so.
+Perhaps the film’s kill shot in terms of a decent ranking comes during the lightweight lesbian scene, which could in effect be a sumo match.
+Yes, it’s poor; – astronomically so.
 Also, Dios mío, I didn’t mention the nipple and tongue piercing scene…errrrrghhhh!

 After an hour (you read right – a full sixty minutes) the masked killer turns up (awesome mask btw) and we get down to business.
 Most of the murders are too dark to see but one of them is ok.
 There’s a twist that you couldn’t give a flying flip about and an open ending too.
 The maniac uses a hook-like weapon and stalks using typical POV.
 A film really has to be abysmal to get slated by me on this site, because I always hope to uncover a title that no one else has given time to.
-This however is DEFINITELY not one of those.
+This however is most DEFINITELY not one of those.

 So what did Mr.Creepo (The film’s producer and a guy so egotistical that he makes his characters discuss whether they would go to bed with him) – do wrong?
 Well, in the UK, they have the descriptive term ‘chav’.
 If that word is unfamiliar to you, then this explanation will not be.
 ‘Chavs’ are people generally aged between fifteen and thirty-five who don’t work, live off benefits, have minimal education, wear baseball caps, swear a lot and generally offer nothing except a tax burden to society.
 They reside in every country and are easier to find than you might think.
 I don’t like them, you don’t like them and we certainly don’t care to watch them in a movie.
-Now although I can’t say for sure that these girls are actually chavs; I can dislike their vulgar talk, lack of class and generally low level conveyance.
+Now although I can’t say for sure that these girls are actually chavs; I can dislike their vulgar talk, lack of class and generally low-level conveyance.
 The plot could have instead tried to build personalities that we care about, but there’s not even one.

 There is one, believe it or not, very good shot.
 It shows the killer creeping up behind our final girl, who as you may have already guessed happens to be Ms Rochon.
-But one and only the one decent moment in a hundred and twenty-five minute flick is just not good enough and the film, like the aforementioned chav, has nothing left to redeem it.
+One and only the one decent moment in a hundred and twenty-five minute flick is just not good enough and the film, like the aforementioned chav, has nothing left to redeem it.

 A wiseman once said that the key to a good life is making the most of every minute because as each one passes, you never get them back.
 I urge you not to waste yours on Sandy Hook as it is without a shadow of a doubt as rancid as a night in a decaying concrete tomb.
 Forget it